- 1 Article Summary: Moving to Dubai from UK

 In addition to the FAQs above, here are answers to other popular “People Also Ask” questions from UK expats interested in Dubai.

-No. Healthcare in Dubai is high quality but not free for expats.
-All residents must have valid health insurance, which can be employer-provided or purchased privately.
+No. Healthcare is not free for UK expats in Dubai.
+All residents must have private health insurance, which provides access to high-quality hospitals and medical facilities.

 Moving to Dubai from UK is more than a change of scenery — it’s a life-changing financial decision.
 The choices you make now about visas, property investments, tax planning, pensions and wealth management will shape your lifestyle and security for years to come.